 Bigger is better.
-The picture shows a pair of Tannoy Edinburgh SE that set up in my listening room to evaluate the performance which was done about three months ago.
-The Tannoys were in very good condition and perfect working order.
-They were also an excellent size and fitted very well into my Listening room.
+The picture shows a pair of Tannoy Edinburgh SE that set up in my listening room to evaluate the performance about three months ago.
+The Tannoys were in excellent condition and perfect working order.
+And, ideal size and fitted very well into my Listening room.
 I have listed the specifications for you below.

 - Power Rating: 110 watts RMS (380-watt peak)